 As an accident lawyer in Macon, Georgia who has represented injured people for over 20 years, I have seen the advantages of choosing experienced, local injury lawyers to represent you in a personal injury or wrongful death case.
-While technology has made it easier for out-of-town attorneys to market to local clients, there is no… Learn more about Top 5 Reasons to Hire a Local Injury Lawyer
+While technology has made it easier for out-of-town attorneys to market to local clients, there is no… Learn more about Five Best Reasons to Hire a Local Macon Injury Lawyer

 Wrongful death matters are serious by all means and filing within the statute of limitations is crucial.
 Compensation for wrongful deaths is a right generally reserved for surviving family members who depended on the decedent’s contributions — financial and emotional — to the family.
 Generally, any surviving spouse, surviving child/children, and in some cases, surviving… Learn more about Wrongful Death Claims: Georgia State Appellate Court Reminds Us that the Statute of Limitations Matters

 On July 21, 2017, a 5-year-old boy drowned.
 Deaths of children by drowning is not uncommon in the summer months of Georgia, but this boy didn’t drown in a swimming pool where well-over half of all drownings occur for children of his age and where his parents would have been responsible for his care.
 This 5-year-old drowned… Learn more about Five Year Old Boy Drowns at Camp: Who Is Liable for the Tragedy?